 Why?
 Because with one million-plus acres to explore from ocean to mountains, there are endless opportunities for macho outdoor activities like kayaking, hiking, zip lining, and fishing.
-Sonoma County is known for its wines, certainly, but is also home to many world-class beer breweries.
 And did someone say golf?

-So get your motor running, take our tips for a three-day adventure, and solidify that brotherly love with your best pals.
+So get your motor running, take our tips for a three-day adventure, and solidify that brotherly love with the most important guys in your life.

 Written by Sonoma Insider Carey Sweet.